 Civil War Military Service

-C Company, also known as the “Sunbury Guards” because it was a unit raised in and comprised largely of men from Sunbury, Northumberland County, Pennsylvania, many of whom had served previously with the local militia unit of that same name, was commanded by Captain John Peter Shindel Gobin, who would later go on to become Lieutenant-Governor of the Commonwealth of Pennsylvania.
-Many of C Company’s men had responded to President Abraham Lincoln’s earlier call in mid-April 1861 for volunteer troops to help defend the nation’s capital following the fall of Fort Sumter to Confederate forces.
-Performing their Three Months’ Service from 23 April 1861 until their collective honorable discharge on 31 July, the Sunbury Guardsmen saw action at Falling Waters, Martinsburg and Bunker Hill.
+Note: Company C was also known as the “Sunbury Guards” because it was a unit raised in, and composed largely of, men from Sunbury, Northumberland County, Pennsylvania, many of whom had served previously with the local militia unit of that same name.
+The 47th Pennsylvania Volunteer Infantry’s C Company was commanded by Captain John Peter Shindel Gobin, who would later go on to become Lieutenant-Governor of the Commonwealth of Pennsylvania.

-By 17 September 1861, according to Captain Gobin, a total of 101 men had officially mustered in with Company C, including the youngest and oldest members of the entire regiment, John Boulton Young (aged 12) and Benjamin Walls (aged 65).
-In a letter home sent around this time, Captain Gobin provided these details about the regiment’s status:
+By 17 September 1861, a total of 101 men had officially mustered in with Company C, including the youngest and oldest members of the entire regiment, John Boulton Young (aged 12) and Benjamin Walls (aged 65).
+In a letter home sent around this time, C Company Captain John Peter Shindel Gobin provided these details about the regiment’s status:

 We expect to leave tonight for Washington or Baltimore.
 Our company has been made the color company of the regiment, the letter being accorded to rotation used, C. It is the same as E in the 11th.
 Wm.
 M. Hendricks has been appointed Sergeant Major, so that Sunbury is pretty well represented in the regiment, having the Quartermaster, Sergeant Major and Color Company….
 Boulton is lying by me as I write, just about going to sleep.